LifeScopeLabs/lifescope-api/setup/03-production-build.md

-# Building and running LifeScope API locally
+# Building and running LifeScope API in a cloud production environment
 Once you have a MongoDB cluster running and have set up a BitScoop account, created maps for all of the services, and saved the credentials for that service in its respective Map, you have everything you need to run the API.
-The API server was designed to be uploaded and run via AWS Elastic Beanstalk.
+The API server was designed to be uploaded and run via Kubernetes.
+To date it has only been tested on AWS' Elastic Kubernetes Service (and locally on minikube).
+All further instructions will assume AWS technologies since we can speak to them; using another cloud provider should work similarly, just with appropriate deviations to account for how Google/Microsoft/etc. clouds work in practice.

 ## Create config file
 You'll need to create a new file in the config folder called production.json.